-- the financial statements give a true and fair view, in accordance with UK Generally Accepted Accounting Practice, of the state of the Group and the University's affairs as at 31 July 2008 and of the Group's surplus of income over expenditure for the year then ended; - the financial statements have been properly prepared in accordance with the Statement of Recognised Practice: Accounting for Further and Higher Education; - in all material respects, income from the Higher Education Funding Council for England, the Training and Development Agency for Schools and the Learning and Skills Council, grants and income for specific purposes and from other restricted funds administered by the University during the year ended 31 July 2008 have been applied for the purposes for which they were received; and - in all material respects, income during the year ended 31 July 2008 has been applied in accordance with the University's articles of government and, where appropriate, with the financial memorandum with the Higher Education Funding Council for England, the Financial Memorandum with the Training and Development Agency for Schools and the funding agreement with the Learning and Skills Council.
+- the financial statements give a true and fair view, in accordance with UK Generally Accepted Accounting Practice, of the state of the Group's and the University's affairs as at 31 July 2009 and of the Group's surplus of income over expenditure for the year then ended; - the financial statements have been properly prepared in accordance with the Statement of Recognised Practice: Accounting for Further and Higher Education; - in all material respects, income from the Higher Education Funding Council for England, the Training and Development Agency for Schools and income for specific purposes and from other restricted funds administered by the University during the year ended 31 July 2009 have been applied for the purposes for which they were received; and - in all material respects, income during the year ended 31 July 2009 has been applied in accordance with the University's articles of government and, where appropriate, with the financial memorandum with the Higher Education Funding Council for England and the Financial Memorandum with the Training and Development Agency for Schools.

+Chris Wilson

+For and on behalf of KPMG LLP.
+Statutory Auditors

+Chartered Accountants

-KPMG LLP Chartered Accountants Registered Auditor 100 Temple Street Bristol BS1 6AG
+100 Temple Street

+Bristol

+BS1 6AG

-Date: 24 November 2008
+24 November 2009